kthelgason/blag/about.md

 * Cooking
 * Reading

-I currently work at OZ (www.oz.com) as a software engineer.
+I currently work at [OZ](www.oz.com) as a software engineer.
 I'd love to hear from you.
 Tweet at me or send me an email!